comit-network/RFCs/RFC-002-SWAP.md

 ### Alpha Ledger (recip.
 Asset)

-The ledger on which (recip. the asset that) Alice sells and Bob buys[²].
+The ledger on which (recip. the asset that) the Sender sells and the Seller buys[¹].

 ### Beta Ledger (recip.
 Asset)

-The ledger on which (recip. the asset that) Alice buys and Bob sells.
+The ledger on which (recip. the asset that) the Sender buys and the Receiver sells.

 ### Identity